 Students who complete the major requirements for a bachelor of science (BS) in business and economics with a concentration in sport management will be prepared to work in management and leadership of sports organizations and teams.

-52 semester hours (sh) of major courses, plus internship credit:
+52 hours of major coursework

 A study of generally accepted accounting principles and techniques for measurement and reporting of financial information in a balance sheet, income statement, and statement of cash flows.
 It includes an introduction to analysis and interpretation of financial data for decision-making purposes.

 A study of managerial accounting concepts relevant to decision-making.
 Topics include cost accounting systems, the nature of costs, standard costs, and budgeting.